avoidwork/haro-memcached/README.md

 prefix will be used if set, otherwise `store.id` will be the prefix for localStorage items.
 Records will be have keys as `prefix_key`, while DataStores will be `prefix`.

+The `connection` object, and every key in it is optional.

 ```javascript
 var haro = require('haro'),
     store;